Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Probabilistic constraints in optimal control

 We note that this assumption is not restrictive.
 Indeed, requiring a Slater point is necessary in order to guarantee that the probability function $\varphi$ is at least continuous.
 But, if some Slater point exists at all, then the mean zero will be a Slater point too whenever $\varphi(\bar{u})\geq 0.5$, see \cite[Proposition 3.11]{vanAckooij_Henrion_2014}.
 On the other hand, $\varphi(\bar{u})$ is typically close to one in probabilistic programming.

-Our general assumptions (GA) along with \eqref{sp} guarantee that $\varphi$ is (strongly) continuous at $\bar{u}$ (see, e.g., \cite[Theorem 1]{Hantoute2019}).
+{ Assumption~\ref{ass:general}} along with \eqref{sp} guarantee that $\varphi$ is (strongly) continuous at $\bar{u}$ (see, e.g., \cite[Theorem 1]{Hantoute2019}).
 However, the fact that $g$ is even locally Lipschitzian does not yet imply the same property for $\varphi$ despite the nice probability distribution (multivariate Gaussian), see \cite[Example 1]{Hantoute2019}.
 Similarly, Fréchet differentiability of $g$ does not imply the same property of $\varphi$, see \cite[Proposition 2.2]{vanAckooij_Henrion_2014}.
 These counterexamples are based on the fact that at the point of interest $\bar{u}\in U$, the set

 of feasible realizations of the random vector may be unbounded.
 In order to derive the local Lipschitz continuity of $\varphi$ in our setting and then to estimate its Clarke subdifferential, we need the following condition of moderate growth to be satisfied at $\bar{u}$: